-CIERP provides funding to encourage CIERP* students to undertake research travel or participate in conferences related to their academic, personal, or professional development.
+CIERP provides funding to encourage CIERP* students to undertake research or participate in conferences related to their academic, personal, or professional development.

-Since the travel fund was inaugurated in 2014, it has enabled over 90 students to attend events, meetings, and conferences either to present their own research or to advance their career plans by making valuable contacts.
+Since the fund was inaugurated in 2014, it has enabled over 90 students to attend events, meetings, and conferences either to present their own research or to advance their career plans by making valuable contacts.

 We gratefully acknowledge the support of Fletcher alums and others who have provided these funds specifically to enable students to create opportunities for present and future growth.

 *A CIERP student is a currently enrolled Fletcher Master’s student who has identified either IERP, DevEcon, or International Development and Environmental Policy as one of their Fields of Study and has taken at least one course in the Field, OR a PhD student working under the supervision of a CIERP faculty member.

 - Complete an online application as early as possible and no later than one month before your travel or activity.
 Applications are reviewed on a rolling basis throughout the year.

 - After completing the application, make an appointment to discuss your application with CIERP Associate Director Jillian DeStone.
 The purpose of the meeting is to discuss details such as what makes CIERP funding particularly applicable, the relevance of your proposed undertaking to your professional development in the areas supported by CIERP, and your budget.